nazzak/CAN_Bus_STM32F4Discovery/README.md

 SN65HVD230_D_PIN  <==>  PD1/CAN1-TX
 SN65HVD230_R_PIN  <==>  PD0/CAN1-RX

-PA0 (blue button) is used in IT mode, to send the message over the CAN Bus. the state of the LEDs will act according to the message received.
+PA0 (blue button) is used in IT mode, to send the message over the CAN Bus.
+The state of the LEDs will act according to the message received.
 Connect the 2 bords by their CAN transceiver :

 BORD1_CAN_H  <==>  BORD2_CAN_H